 Want a niche real estate podcast all about flipping houses?

 Check out Flipping Junkie.

 Husband-wife team Danny and Melissa Johnson have been flipping houses for a long time.
-They continually bring on other successful flippers to explore flipping strategies, such as how to build a house flipping team, case studies, using hard money loans for flipping, and more.
+They continually bring on other successful house flipping investors to explore flipping strategies, such as how to build a house flipping team, case studies, using hard money loans for flipping, house flipping business plan, and more.
 If you’re focused on flipping, start with the Johnsons’ niche flipping real estate podcast.

 How to listen: iTunes, Stitcher, your favorite podcast app, or the Flipping Junkie website.

 Real Estate Success

 Host Jim Ingersoll has been in the real estate industry for decades, and his experience shines through in his podcast.